Revenue System Strategy

 Sales can focus on better conversations.
 Marketing can see which sources create real opportunities.
 Leadership gets a more accurate view of future revenue.

-Pipeline quality matters because a full pipeline does not always mean a healthy pipeline.
+A full pipeline does not always mean a healthy pipeline.
+Pipeline quality matters more than pipeline volume.

 If your pipeline looks full but deals are not moving, read: